3dem/relion-documents/source/Tutorial/Refine3D.rst

      (We now aim for high-resolution refinement, so imposing symmetry will effectively quadruple the number of particles.)

-Parameters on the :guitab:`CTF`, :guitab:`Optimisation` and :guitab:`Auto-sampling` tabs remain the same as they were in the :jobtype:`3D classification` job.
+Parameters on the :guitab:`CTF`, :guitab:`Optimisation` tabs remain the same as they were in the :jobtype:`3D classification` job.

+On the :guitab:`Auto-sampling` tab, one can usually keep the defaults.
 Note that the orientational sampling rates on the :guitab:`Sampling` tab will only be used in the first few iterations, from there on the algorithm will automatically increase the angular sampling rates until convergence.
 Therefore, for all refinements with less than octahedral or icosahedral symmetry, we typically use the default angular sampling of 7.5 degrees, and local searches from a sampling of 1.8 degrees.
 Only for higher symmetry refinements, we use 3.7 degrees sampling and perform local searches from 0.9 degrees.
+The only thing we will change here is to set:

+:Use finer angular sampling faster?
+Yes

+     (This will be more aggresive in proceeding with iterations of finer angular sampling faster.
+     This will therefore speed up the calculations.
+     You might want to check that you're not loosing resolution for this in the later stages of your own processing, but during the initial stages it often does not matter much.)

 As the MPI nodes are divided between one master (who does nothing else than bossing the others around) and two sets of slaves who do all the work on the two half-sets, it is most efficient to use an odd number of MPI processors, and the minimum number of MPI processes for :jobtype:`3D auto-refine` jobs is 3.
 Memory requirements may increase significantly at the final iteration, as all frequencies until Nyquist will be taken into account, so for larger sized boxes than the ones in this test data set you may want to run with as many threads as you have cores on your cluster nodes.

-Perhaps an alias like ``first3dref`` would be meaningful?
+On our computer with 4 GPUs, we used 5 MPIs and 6 threads, and this calculation took approximately 7 minutes.

 Analysing the results